 Provides a three-year land tax exemption for all newly built housing that is made available for long term rental.
 The exemption will be available for the three financial years after the date that an occupancy certificate is received, as long as it is received between 8 February 2018 and 7 February 2021 inclusive.
 See more details here.

-Provides a one-year land tax exemption for short-stay accommodation properties that are rented for a minimum term of 12 months commencing within the period 15 March 2018 and 14 March 2019 in Tasmania.
+This is a one-year land tax exemption for short-stay accommodation properties rented out for a minimum term of 12 months between 15 March 2018 and 30 June 2019 (inclusive) in Tasmania.
 See more details here.

 Who pays Land tax?

 Land tax is an annual tax payable by the owner of land as at 1 July each year, unless the land is:

 - classified as the owner's principal residence land; or